SereneVirus/Cybersecurity-pen-tools/nmap/readme.md

 > UDP
 - UDP (-sU)

 UDP, being stateless, expects no response.
-Nmap marks a scan on a port with no response as `open` or `filtered` Filtered means a firewall is dropping the packet instead of replying with an SYN-ACK or RST.
-A dropped packet for a specific port can indicate something of value there
+Nmap marks a scan on a port with no response as `open` or `filtered`<br/>
+Filtered means a firewall is dropping the packet instead of replying with an SYN-ACK or RST.
+A dropped packet for a specific port can indicate something of value there<br/>
 The firewall could also be set up to drop every packet destined to ports not in use.
 This would make it less conspicuous

 It is also possible to spoof the firewall (in iptables for example) to send a RST instead of dropping the unwanted packet<br/>
-`iptables -I INPUT -p tcp --dport <port> -j REJECT --reject-with tcp-reset` This makes it virtually impossible for an attacker to discern what ports are of value
+`iptables -I INPUT -p tcp --dport <port> -j REJECT --reject-with tcp-reset`<br/>
+This makes it virtually impossible for an attacker to discern what ports are of value

-Every port in an UDP scan that does not receive a reply will send a second attempt to make sure the attempt didn't just get lost the first time around
+Every port in an UDP scan that does not receive a reply will send a second attempt to make sure the attempt didn't just get lost the first time around<br/>
 A UDP packet sent to a closed UDP port will usually receive an ICMP (PING) response saying the port is unreachable

 UDP is recommended to only run against high priority ports, due to how slow and inaccurate the scan is compared to TCP<br/>